“Take no part in the unfruitful works of darkness, but instead expose them.” Ephesians 5:11 (ESV)

 For the purpose of this website, we have defined these terms:

-a) Convicted of sexual abuse / misconduct
+a) Convicted of sexual abuse or sexual misconduct.

 a) protect the abuser by letting them remain.